ClipFlip : Multi-view Clipart Design: User Interface

 \section{User Interface}

 \figname~\ref{fig:ui_screenshot}(a) illustrate our user interface, which consists of two separate areas.
 The \textit{reference} area shows the input clipart, which acts as the reference viewpoint for designing clipart from the desired viewpoint.
-The \textit{canvas} area is the place that the user design the clipart using curve and shape tools.
-In the \textit{canvas} area, we overlay the visual scaffold under the canvas and the user can decide if he/she wants to follow the scaffold or not.
+The \textit{canvas} area is the place that the user designs the clipart using curve and shape tools.
+In the \textit{canvas} area, we overlay the visual scaffold under the canvas, and the user can decide if he/she wants to follow the scaffold or not.

-In the \textit{canvas} area, we provide two set of drawing tools, \ie~curve tools and shape tools.
+In the \textit{canvas} area, we provide two sets of drawing tools, \ie~curve tools and shape tools.
 In the curve tools, we provide (i) line, (ii) arc, and (iii) freeform tools.
-The reason for choosing line and arc is because we observed that many clipart can be described solely using lines and arcs.
+The reason for choosing line and arc is because we observed that many clipart could be described solely using lines and arcs.
 In the shape tools, we provide (i) rectangle, (ii) ellipse/circle, and (iii) rounded rectangle.
-These shape primitives are chosen because we observed that they are often used in designing clipart from canonical viewpoints.
+These shape primitives are chosen because they are often used to design clipart from canonical viewpoints.
 Please see \figname~\ref{fig:ui_screenshot}(b) for the illustration of different tools.

-In the \textit{canvas} area, the user is able to first sketch out the outline of the shape he/she wants to draw.
+In the \textit{canvas} area, the user can first sketch out the outline of the shape he/she wants to draw.
 The sketch can be hidden during the designing process.
-Also, the user is able to draw separate curves and primitives in different layers and move layers forward and backward if he/she wants to.
+The user can also draw separate curves and primitives in different layers and move layers forward and backward if he/she wants to.